mlpack/mlpack/doc/tutorials/ann.md

 Internally, the `FFN` and `RNN` class keeps an instantiated `OutputLayerType` class (which can be given in the constructor).
-This is useful for using different loss functions like the Negative-Log-Likelihood function or the \c VRClassReward function, which takes an optional score parameter.
+This is useful for using different loss functions like the Negative-Log-Likelihood function or the VRClassReward function, which takes an optional score parameter.
 Therefore, you can write a non-static `OutputLayerType` class and use it seamlessly in combination with the `FNN` and `RNN` class.
 The same applies to the